ninja-96/kaiju/README.md

 # Kaiju

-Asynchronous runner for AI models
+AI model executor for async servers and programms

 ## Installation